javier-sy/midi-parser/README.md

 After thinking about the best approach to publish MusaDSL I've decided to publish my own renamed version of the modified dependencies because:

+* The original libraries have features
+  (buffering, very detailed logging and processing history information, not locking behaviour when waiting input midi messages) that are not needed in MusaDSL and, in fact, can degrade the performance on some use cases in MusaDSL.
+* The requirements for **Musa DSL** users probably will evolve in time, so it will be easier to maintain an independent source code base.
 * Some differences on the approach of the modifications vs the original library doesn't allow to merge the modifications on the original libraries.
 * Then the renaming of the libraries is needed to avoid confusing existent users of the original libraries.
 * Due to some of the interdependencies of Ari Russo libraries, the modification and renaming on some of the low level libraries (ffi-coremidi, etc.) forces to modify and rename unimidi library.
-* The original libraries have features
-  (very detailed logging and processing history information, not locking behaviour when waiting input midi messages) that are not needed in MusaDSL and, in fact, can degrade the performance on some use case scenarios in MusaDSL.

 All in all I have decided to publish a suite of libraries optimized for MusaDSL use case that also can be used by other people in their projects.